TUD-RST/bounds-lorenz/README.md

 File | Description
 :--- | :---
-`lorenz-sphere-fixed-impl.red` | Spherical bounds with fixed center, problem formulation with implication `lorenz-sphere-fixed-ineq.red` | Spherical bounds with fixed center, problem formulation with differential inequality
+`lorenz-sphere-fix-impl.red` | Spherical bounds with fixed center, problem formulation with implication `lorenz-sphere-fix-ineq.red` | Spherical bounds with fixed center, problem formulation with differential inequality `lorenz-sphere-var-gen.red` | Spherical bounds with variable center, generic paramters `lorenz-sphere-var-fix.red` | Spherical bounds with variable center, fixed paramters `lorenz-ellipse-fix.red` | Elliptical bounds with fixed coordinates and fixed center, generic parameters `lorenz-ellipse-var.red` | Elliptical bounds with fixed coordinates and variable center, fixed parameters

+The evaluation of these REDUCE source files yields large expression which are stored in the ASCII file `lorenz.out`.
+The expressions can be simplified with the tool SLFQ.
+The results of these simplications are stored in the file [Simplification.md](doc/Simplification.md) of the [doc](doc) directory.

 ## Licence